 While everyone seems to be all about Bali, Indonesia’s most visited tourist site is actually located on a different island, the island of Java.
-Borobudur, one of the largest buddhist temples in Asia, and perhaps even in the world, is a must see when visiting Indonesia.
+Borobudur is one of the largest buddhist temples, and one of the most impressive religious buildings in Asia… perhaps even in the world.
+Borobudur is an absolute must see when visiting Indonesia.
 Catch a sunrise and admire the view from the top of the temple, surrounded by fog and high hills this might be one of the most unique sunrises you will ever see in your life.
 Find below more info on Borobudur and why it should be on your bucket list!

 Where is the Borobudur Temple